jimleitch01/terrible/README.md

 - Availble as Beta Plug-In for 2.0
 - Looks nice, seems to work
 - Still be using old-school for a while
-- Enough Talking Lets see it !!
+- Enough Talking, lets see it !!